GuiBibeau/wen/README.md

 npm install wen-connect --save
 ```

-Wen works in all Javascript applications but offers different bindings for different frameworks.
+Wen works in all JavaScript applications, but offers different bindings for different frameworks.

 ### React

 ---

+One single context: `WenProvider`, and one hook: `useWen` for everything.

-Add `WenProvider` to your root component
+Add `WenProvider` to your root component:

 ```tsx
 import React from "react";